mladen/mladen/README.md

 - C++ (I'm a beginner)
 - Docker
 - SQL
-- Electronics (I'm a beginner; playing around with Arduino using the Elegoo's The Most Complete Starter Kit)
+- Electronics (I'm a beginner; playing around with Arduino using the Elegoo's "The Most Complete Starter Kit")

 ## Here are the languages+technologies I'm planning to learn in the future: